Universal Vaping Machine

 Run a test.
 Get answers.

-The Windows desktop GUI lets you define every parameter: puff volume, flow rate, preheat time, rest interval, number of puffs, sessions, and session intervals.
+Our desktop software runs on any computer with a USB port and lets you define every parameter: puff volume, flow rate, preheat time, rest interval, number of puffs, sessions, and session intervals.
 Save and reload testing regimens.
 Press start and walk away.

 Every run automatically produces a formatted Excel workbook with per-channel data sheets.
 Each puff is a row.
 Every metric is a column: